EQAR/deqar-docs/docs/data_submission.md

 We recommend this method for agencies:

-* without IT developers
+* without IT developers;
-* with a local system from which they can export data in tables
+* with a local system from which they can export data in tables;
-* who would like to submit bigger amounts of data in a batch
+* who would like to submit bigger amounts of data in a batch;
-* who would like to work manually on their data before submitting to DEQAR
+* who would like to work manually on their data before submitting to DEQAR.

 [**Submission API**](#submission-api): [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) is a convenient way for software developers to communicate via HTTP, the protocol used by the internet.
 When used together with the [JSON format](https://www.json.org/) it provides flexible means of exchanging data between systems.
 With the possibility of sending complex request and response objects, DEQAR can accept structured data and give immediate feedbacks (error checks, warnings) about the submitted data as well as metadata enhancements.

 We recommend this method for agencies:

-* with IT developers / IT vendors who can develop a method (script/web application) to post data to the API endpoint
+* with IT developers / IT vendors who can develop a method (script/web application) to post data to the API endpoint;
-* who would like to submit large amounts of data at once with a single call
+* who would like to submit large amounts of data at once with a single call;
-* who would like to submit individual reports immediately upon their creation
+* who would like to submit individual reports immediately upon their creation;
-* who would like to keep DEQAR and their local system in sync
+* who would like to keep DEQAR and their local system in sync;
 * who plan to submit data periodically and at longer intervals (e.g. weekly or monthly).

 ## Data Pipeline